hosemadev/hosemadev/README.md

 <h3> Welcome to my github </h3>

-I'm currently a fullstack software developer focused in web languages.
+I'm currently a frontend software developer focused in web languages.

 Know more at [josema.dev](https://josema.dev/)